 History: Cr.
 Register, September, 1991, No. 429, eff.
 10-1-91.

 Adm 35.08 Financial assistance agreement amendments.
-The written certification to the department of natural resources from the department is required for any amendment to a financial assistance agreement which will have a financial impact greater than that provided for in the financial assistance agreement or which will affect the security of the loan, as determined by the department.
-A financial assistance agreement does not include the evidence of indebtedness.
-The evidence of indebtedness may not be amended without the prior written approval of the department.
+Neither the recipient nor the department may enter into an amendment to a financial assistance agreement, except in accordance with the terms of the financial assistance agreement.
+The recipient may not amend the evidence of indebtedness, except in accordance with the terms of the evidence of indebtedness.

 History: Cr.
 Register, September, 1991, No. 429, eff.
 10-1-91.

 Adm 35.09 Variances.
-The department may approve a variance from requirements of this chapter when the department determines that the variance is essential to provide financial assistance within the scope and intent of the program, or that the variance is in the best interest of the state.
+The department may approve a variance from requirements of this chapter when the department determines that the variance is essential to provide financial assistance within the scope and intent of the environmental improvement fund, or that the variance is in the best interest of the state.
 In approving a variance, the department may take into account such factors as good cause, circumstances beyond the control of the recipient or the department and financial hardship.
-A request by a municipality for a variance shall include a description of the nature of the variance and the circumstances leading to the request.
+A request by a recipient for a variance shall include a description of the nature of the variance and the circumstances leading to the request.

 History: Cr.
 Register, September, 1991, No. 429, eff.
 10-1-91.